Bourton-on-the-Water > Sep 2021+

 Bourton has a model village, of course, something that's right up SlyBob's street despite inexplicably overlooking the one at Corfe Castle.
 Not much has changed since the '30s, which is why the more modern De La Haye's' is missing, and it's built at 1:9th of the scale all with the same Cotswold stone.

-Not only that, the model village even has a model of the, get this, model village in it although it's not though there's a model of the model of the model village in the, well, you get the idea.
+Not only that, the model village even has a model of the, get this, model village in it although it's not thought there's a model of the model of the model village in the, well, you get the idea.

 Not wishing to mislead, Bourton and the real River Windrush really look like this.